TugboatQA/docs/content/building-a-preview/preview-deep-dive/inside-a-preview.md

 to properly capture your outbound email.

 {{% notice warning %}} Tugboat makes a best-effort attempt at capturing outbound email.
-Commonly used outbound SMTP ports (25, 465, 587, and 2525) are blocked, and any mail sent through the Tugboat SMTP proxy is captured for display with the Preview that sent it. {{% /notice %}}
+Commonly used outbound SMTP ports (25, 465, 587, and 2525) are blocked, and any mail sent through the Tugboat SMTP proxy (on ports 25 and 587) is captured for display with the Preview that sent it. {{% /notice %}}

 ## Preview Statistics